-Nuedexta is a prescription drug approved by the Food and Drug Administration (FDA) to treat pseudobulbar affect, or PBA (episodes of involuntary laughter or crying).
-Nuedexta is a combination drug composed of Dextromethorphan and Quinidine.
+Nuedexta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat pseudobulbar affect, or PBA (episodes of involuntary laughter or crying) in people with multiple sclerosis (MS) and other neurological diseases.
+Nuedexta is a combination drug composed of dextromethorphan and quinidine.

 How do I take it?

 Nuedexta is taken orally as prescribed by a doctor.

 The FDA-approved label for Nuedexta lists common side effects including dizziness, cough, flu symptoms, weakness, swelling in the extremities, diarrhea, vomiting, flatulence, and urinary tract infection.

 Rare but serious side effects listed for Nuedexta include blood cell disorders, hepatitis, changes in heart rhythm, problems with the left ventricle of the heart, and serotonin syndrome.

 Nuedexta — Avanir

 Nuedexta — National MS Society

 We never share your personal information with anyone.